-“All of my Chemistry professors have been extremely helpful in making sure I understand all of the material presented," said Kubelsky.
-"Also Professor (Lubna) Haque, my Chemistry professor my first semester, provided me with numerous opportunities, helping me receive an internship with Argonne National Laboratory.”
+“All of my Chemistry professors were extremely helpful in making sure I understood all of the material presented,” Kubelsky said.
+“Professor (Lubna) Haque, my Chemistry professor my first semester, provided me with numerous opportunities, helping me receive an internship at Argonne National Laboratory.”

-Kubelsky, who is still working at Argonne as a cooperative education student, is pursuing her Associate in Science degree, focusing on chemistry.
-She will transfer to Benedictine University in fall 2014 to earn a bachelor's degree in Chemistry, and she ultimately wants to earn her doctorate.
-She is also considering chemical engineering as a career and may even look into physics, as long as her job pursues new innovations for the future.
+Having graduated, Kubelsky is now working full-time at Argonne National Laboratory in the Analytical Chemistry Laboratory.
+Her ultimate goal is to earn her doctorate.
+She is considering chemical engineering as a career and may even look into physics, as long as her job pursues new innovations for the future.

-“Everyone I know who had attended COD always told me that it was a great school not only for financial reasons but also for the class environment and the amount of help the professors are willing to give you,” she said.
+“Everyone I know who attended COD always told me that it was a great school not only for financial reasons but also for the class environment and the amount of help the professors are willing to give you,” she said.
 “Students considering COD should always make sure they ask their instructors for help if needed because they are always willing to do so!”

-2014 College of DuPage
+College of DuPage